lineality/linux_make_split_zip_archive_multiple_small_parts_for_AWS/README.md

 # linux_make_split_zip_archive_multiple_small_parts_for_AWS

 # Making and Restoring a 2 part zip archive

 e.g. for splitting an AWS-Lambda function python env into smaller pieces

 https://linuxconfig.org/how-to-split-zip-archive-into-multiple-blocks-of-a-specific-size

+### These are instructions for taking an already existing function.zip archive (file) and breaking it into smaller files (and then for reassembling them).

 ## Make Split Archive Instructions:
-1. Create an empty parent folder.
+1. Create an empty parent directory (folder).
-2. Put function.zip into another empty directory in that parent directory.
+2. Put the function.zip into that parent directory.
+3. Unzip the function.zip archive (file).
-3. Unzip the function.zip (in the directory inside the other directory).
+4. Remove the function.zip itself archive from the directory, so that the directory only contains the files (etc) that were inside the function.zip archive.
-4. Go back to the parent directory.
-5. Run:
+5. Inside that directory with all the files, run:
 ```
-zip -r -s 15m split_function.zip NAME_OF_DIRECTORY/
+zip -r -s 15m split_function.zip *
 ```
 6. The contents of parent directory should now look like this:
 ```
 split_function.z02
-split_function.z03
 split_function.z01
 split_function.zip
 ```